Privacy Architecture

 We enforce it in the database.

-See how Mentor makes individual mentoring data architecturally invisible to leadership — not hidden behind an access control that someone could override, but genuinely impossible to retrieve.
+See how Mentor keeps individual mentoring data invisible to leadership.
+Not an access control someone in your org could quietly flip, but a database rule with no org-side override.

 The Problem